rocpengliu/Seq2Sat/README.md

 To inform us of any bugs or requests, please open a new issue or send an email to peng.liu@ec.gc.ca

 ## Seq2Sate History & Updates
+01/01/2024 - redeveloped sex identification and supported sequenceing error and haplotype analysis in sex allele
+08/05/2023 - supported SNPs genotyping and sequencing error analysis
 02/20/2023 - added function to support reverse complmentary reverse primer sequence
 01/20/2023 - added example data
 12/20/2022 - first version released